 - The challenge in DHS health care that they propose to address [100 words max]

-- The intervention or approach that they propose to develop and pilot-test [100 words max]
+- The evidence-based intervention or approach that they propose to implement and test in DHS [100 words max]

-- The expertise proposed for the project, including the names and expertise of the PI and known co- investigators as well as any additional areas of expertise that will be required [no limit]
+- The expertise proposed for the project, including the names and expertise of the PI, the DHS mentor, and other collaborators [100 words max]

-- The expected impact of the intervention on quality, efficiency and patient centeredness of care within DHS [100 words max]
+- The expected impact of the intervention on quality, efficiency and patient centeredness of care within DHS, including patient-level and system-level outcomes, as relevant [100 words max]

-LOIs will be reviewed by representatives of the participating CTSIs and the DHS for potential to improve quality, efficiency and patient centeredness of care within the LAC DHS delivery system.
-Applicants should describe how the proposed research contributes to DHS delivery system goals, and its potential for/relevance to large-scale implementation within DHS and dissemination of findings more broadly.
+LOIs will be reviewed by representatives of the SC CTSI and the DHS for potential to improve quality, efficiency and patient centeredness of care within the LAC DHS delivery system.
 Projects that adhere to the criteria outlined above will be most strongly considered to proceed with a full proposal.